kind2-mc/kind2/doc/usr/source/home.rst

 Development
 -----------

-With OPAM 2.x you can create a local switch which will install all dependencies automatically.
+With OPAM 2.x you can create a local switch which will install ``kind2`` and all its dependencies automatically.

 .. code-block:: none